wwarthen/RomWBW/Binary/ReadMe.txt

 Essentially, these files contain prepared floppy and hard disk images with a large set of programs and related files.
 By copying the contents of these files to appropriate media as described below, you can quickly create ready-to-use media.
+Win32DiskImager or RawWriteWin can be used to copy images directly to media.
+These programs are included in the RomWBW Tools directory.

 The fd*.img files are floppy disk images.
 They are sized for 1.44MB floppy media and can be copied to actual floppy disks using